readytotest/playwright-allure-report/README.md

 ## Issue with History Links

-Allure's history links use relative paths (like `#testresult/abcd123`).
+The primary link to the report dashboard, which includes the most recent test run works fine, however Allure's history links use relative paths (like `#testresult/abcd123`).
 If you're hosting the report in a subdirectory (like `https://yourusername.github.io/playwright-allure-report/`), those links break and take you to the root of your main site instead of the test result.

-You'd expect a 404, but that's not what happens.
-Since it's a hash (#), the browser doesn't treat it like a real path.
-It just sees it as a jump link (id), so it goes to the homepage of your main GitHub Pages site.

-The URLs look like this:
+The history URLs look like this:
 https://readytotest.github.io/#testresult/abcd123

 But they should look like this:
 https://readytotest.github.io/playwright-allure-report/#testresult/abcd123

-The issue is, even when I manually type what seems like the correct link, the report page loads, but I get an 'object not found' error in the middle of it.
+Even when I manually type what seems like the correct link, the report page loads, but I get an 'object not found' error in the middle of it.
 I think it's because the internal file paths inside the report are also broken, as if the app tries to load other files from the wrong place.
 That's my guess, anyway.

-#### Why a Subdirectory?
+#### Why Did I Put Allure Reports on a Subdirectory?

-I'm hosting the report in a subdirectory because my **main repo** (`readytotest.github.io`) is where my personal website lives.
-I had to put the report in a **different repo** and serve it from a subdirectory, which is why this issue happens.
+My **main repo** (`readytotest.github.io`) is where my personal website lives, so I had to put the report in a **different repo** and serve it from a the `playwright-allure-report` subdirectory.
+If you host the allure reports off your main github repo, then you won't have this problem.

 ### GitHub Marketplace Action Limitation